MaibornWolff/codecharta/gh-pages/ci-gitlab-dotnet.md

-# Integrating CodeCharte into a Jenkins 2 and Sonarqube pipeline
+# Integrating CodeCharte into a Gitlab CI on Windows for .net projects

-This writeup documents a way to use CC in a Jenkins 2 Pipeline.
-CC will take your project analysis and publish the CodeCharta web-application as an artifact.

 ## Prerequisites